mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

 the maximum value that can be stored in `std::int8_t`.
 Even if we want to convert the smallest possible integral amount (e.g., `1 km`), we will overflow the quantity representation type.
 We decided not to allow such conversions for safety reasons despite the value of `0 km` would work.

+More discussion on this subject can be found in the [Integer overflow] chapter.

 ### Safety introduced by the affine space abstractions